JARV-dev/PyPwGen/README.md

 # PyPwGen by JARV

-## Version 1.0.1 of my Python Password Generator
+## Version 1.1 of my Python Password Generator

 Allows you to: <br>
 - Generate a password using Letters, Digits or Special Characters <br>
 - Choose which type of characters you want to see used <br>
 - Set the desired password lenght <br>
 - Will automatically copy the password to your clipboard <br>
-- Will automatically export the password to a notepad called "Passwords.txt" that will be created in the same directory as the program <br>
+- Will automatically export the password to a notepad called "Password.txt" that will be created in the same directory as the program <br>
-- Gives you the possibility to (very intuitively and with no programming knowledge) use the notepad created by the Password Generator to record your password:website relations so that you won't ever have to guess where you used that password. <br>

   ## TROUBLESHOOTING: